Developer Guide

 performed through

-commands.
+allocanddealloccommands.
 Any allocated resident and occupied rooms cannot be edited.- Pros:

 - Simpler to implement.